 Which means that hopefully, you’re already familiar with and using ads to push your products.

-But what I’m talking about here is using some of Google Ads’s newest features to launch your new e-commerce campaigns.
+But what I’m talking about here is using some of Google Ads’s newest features to launch your new ecommerce campaigns.

-Those new features include the follwing:
+Those new features include the following:

 - Promotion Extensions – Use this to highlight any special promotions you’re running in your Google Ads advertisment

 - Message Extensions – This allows users to text you straight from an ad; giving them the option to text increases the odds that they will interact with your business

 - Price Extensions – Pre-qualify users by displaying your product’s price in your ad.
 If it’s out of their price range, they won’t click the ad.

 - App Extension – If you have an app available, the app extension will encourage users to download it.